Junk drawer—love it or hate it

 The holiday season is here.
 Lots to do.
 Too little time.
 You’re wrapping gifts and preparing goodie bags with name tags.
-But you can’t find scissors, tape or stapler in the cluttered junk drawer.
+But you can’t find scissors, tape or stapler in your junk drawer.
 Next comes the frantic search around the house or unplanned trip to the store.
 That’ll probably waste an hour.
-In a quarter of that time, you could organize the junk drawer.
+Learn how to organize your junk drawer in just 15 minutes.

 Why it’s a jumbled mess